viklund/FEGA-onboarding/docs/index.md

 ## What does the journey look like?

-Based on current experiences, governance and legal development of a node usually happens in parallel with technical and operational development.
-You may find your path differs slightly for a variety of reasons - that's ok!
+Displayed below are the steps a node must take to become a full member of the Federated EGA network.
+Based on current experiences, governance and legal development of a node (red, top-right path) usually happens in parallel with technical and operational development (yellow, bottom left path).
+Development converges when a node is ready to present to the Federated EGA Strategic Committee and sign the Federated EGA Legal (Collaboration) Agreement.
+You may find that your node's path differs slightly for a variety of reasons - that's ok!

-One typical path for becoming a full Federated EGA member:

 <img src="./assets/img/Path-to-becoming-FEGA-member-v1.0.svg" alt="Colored diagram with icons and descriptions of technical and governance steps an interested Federated EGA node needs to complete to join the Network." width="1200"  align="right" />

-These materials guide you through onboarding information from the experiences of other nodes.
+The materials on this website guide you through onboarding information from the experiences of other nodes.
+Explore the topics using the navigation panel on the left.
 Take what you find useful to apply to your own node development.

 There is no time limit on establishing a Federated EGA Node.
 Onboarding will take more or less time depending on existing infrastructure and governance models, availability of funding and resources, user needs, and other factors.